It has been nearly five years since the VA rules for Aid & Attendance benefits changed drastically.

 If all of these tests are met, then the Veteran or the Veteran’s surviving spouse can receive a monthly stipend from $1432-$3536 per month.
 Once qualified, the stipend can be used for whatever the recipient wants or needs.
 Unlike Medicaid, the money is paid to the recipient and not directly to the caregiver.
 And also unlike Medicaid, there is no reimbursement to the VA.

 Related Post: Elder Law Attorney Breaks Down 2023 In Numbers

 What Changed In Veterans Benefits Eligibility Five Years Ago?

->

-> The “look-back” is the time period immediately prior to the application for benefits that the entity that approves or denies the application for benefits reviews the applicant’s transfers to determine if he or she made any gifts.
+The “look-back” is the time period immediately prior to the application for benefits when the entity that approves or denies the application for benefits reviews the applicant’s transfers to determine if they made any gifts.

->

-> Joan Reed Wilson Esq. – Managing Partner
+Joan Reed Wilson Esq. – Managing Partner

 Practices in the areas of estate planning, elder law, Medicaid planning, conservatorships, probate and trust administration, and real estate.
 Admitted to practice in the States of Connecticut and California, she is the President-elect of the CT Chapter of the National Academy of Elder Law Attorneys (NAELA), an active member of the Elder Law Section of the Connecticut Bar Association, accredited with the PLAN of CT for Pooled Trusts, with the Veteran’s Administration to assist clients with obtaining Aid & Attendance benefits for long-term care needs and with the Agency on Aging’s CareLink Network.